 One of the most important things for beginners to know is how to sterilize the jars properly.
 This is a necessary step since it helps prevent the growth of bacteria or botulism.

 As you can see from the instructions below, it’s really not all that complicated to do.
 What you need is a big pot, a rack that will fit in the bottom of the pot, some boiling water and a bit of time.

-- Check for any cracks or chips inside and out as well as along the rims, if so set these aside to use for other projects, these can be dangerous to use since they are more susceptible to breaking during the packing process or allow bacteria to thrive after they have been sealed.
+- The night before you are ready to process the food, pick through the jars one-by-one, checking for any cracks or chips inside and out as well as along the rims.
+If you do find flaws, set these aside to use for other projects (they are more susceptible to breakage during the packing process or allow bacteria to thrive after they have been sealed).

-- Set them right side up on a rack placed in the bottom of a water canner or large kettle and space them about 1″ away from each other and the sides of the kettle.
-Fill with hot water until it’s deep enough to cover at least 1″-2″ above them.
+- Set each empty jar right side up on a rack placed in the bottom of a water canner or large kettle and space them about 1″ away from each other and 1″ from the sides of the kettle.
+Fill both the empty jars and the kettle with hot water until the water level is at least 1″-2″ above the tops.
 Cover kettle with lid.

-- Bring water to a boil and then continue to boil for 10 minutes (start timing once the water is at a boil).
+- Bring water to a boil and then continue boiling for 10 minutes (Important: start the timer only once the water starts to boil).
 For those who live in areas that are at higher altitudes than 1,000 feet, the time necessary will be longer–typically 1 minute extra per additional 1,000 feet.

-- Once they’re done, turn off the heat and allow them to sit in the hot water until they’re ready to be packed (keep lid on).
-When ready to use them, drain the water from each as needed being careful not to touch the rim or insidewith anything that hasn’t been sterilized first.
+- Once the 10 minutes is up, turn off the heat and allow them to sit in the hot water until they’re ready to be packed (keep lid on).
+When ready to use, drain the water from each jar as needed being careful not to touch the rim or inside with anything that hasn’t been sterilized first.
 Make sure to fill quickly after draining to prevent contamination from airborne bacteria or mold spores.